-

 STEP 7: Schedule In-Person Lead-ins Sessions

 Children will meet their assigned 1st camp counselor (student or professional trained by CKC in SM treatment) for required in-person lead-ins in the several weeks prior to camp.
-Scheduling can be limited, so please respond promptly to emails to schedule.
+Scheduling is based on our mutual availability, so please respond promptly to emails to schedule.

-Registration opens February 2, 2026.
-The best way to check availability is to complete the SM Camp Interest Form or email our Camp Coordinator at camp@therapyrockville.com.
-If camp is full, you will receive an email response with waitlist options or alternative treatment options.
+Registration opens February 2.
+Check availability by completing the SM Camp Interest Form or emailing camp@therapyrockville.com.
+If camp is full, you will be notified by email with waitlist or alternative treatment options.

 No slot can be held without a Registration Fee.
 The application is NOT complete until the Registration Fee is paid.

-No, Rockville Therapy Center LLC [Confident Kids Camp] is an out-of-network provider and does not accept any insurance plans.
-Thus, a registration fee is required at the time of registration and the full cost of camp is due prior to the start of camp.
+Rockville Therapy Center LLC [Confident Kids Camp] is an out-of-network provider and does not accept any insurance plans.
+A Registration Fee is due at Registration and the full cost of camp is due by July 1.

-While some insurance plans may reimburse a portion of the camp costs (around 30-40% based on feedback from families), coverage and reimbursement amounts vary.
-Families should check with their insurance company to determine if they have out-of-network coverage for mental health services and understand any pre-authorization requirements.
+Check with your insurance company to determine if you have out-of-network coverage for mental health services and to understand any pre-authorization requirements.

 Yes, we will provide a Camp Superbill within 2 weeks after camp.
 Monthly Superbills for pre-camp services will be automatically provided through our Client Portal system on the 1st of each month.
 Superbills are a detailed receipt of all services, procedure codes, diagnoses, dates, and costs.